 New legislation that authorizes cities to change fees for false burglary alarms was signed by the Governor on June 17, 2005.
 The University Park City Council passed this change in 2005.

-The City reserves the right to revoke an alarm permit for more than eight (8) false alarms in a 12 month period.
+Note: In the preceding 12-month period the City reserves the right to revoke an alarm permit for more than eight (8) false alarms in a 12-month period.

 Some examples of the causes of false alarms include:

 - Failure to secure doors and windows once the alarm is turned on.

 - Wandering pets or helium balloons.

 - Failure of businesses to notify monitoring company of unscheduled openings and closings.